-We provide evidence of discrimination in the auto loan market.
-Combining credit bureau records with borrower characteristics, we find that Black and Hispanic applicants’ loan approval rates are 1.5 percentage points lower than White applicants’, even controlling for creditworthiness.
-In aggregate, this discrimination leads to over 80,000 minorities failing to secure loans each year.
-Results are stronger in more racially biased states and where banking competition is lower.
-Minorities who receive loans pay interest rates 70 basis points higher than comparable White borrowers.
-Ceteris paribus, minority borrowers have lower ex post default rates, consistent with preference-based racial discrimination.
-An anti-discrimination enforcement policy initiated in 2013, but halted in 2018, was effective in reducing unexplained racial disparities in interest rates by nearly 60%.
+We provide evidence of discrimination in auto lending.
+Combining credit bureau records with borrower characteristics, we find that Black and Hispanic applicants’ loan approval rates are 1.5 percentage points lower, even controlling for creditworthiness.
+In aggregate, discrimination crowds out 80,000 minority loans each year.
+Results are stronger where racial biases are more prevalent and banking competition is lower.
+Minority borrowers pay 70 basis point higher interest rates, but default less ceteris paribus, consistent with racial bias rather than statistical discrimination.
+A major anti-discrimination enforcement policy initiated in 2013, but halted in 2018, reduced discrimination in interest rates by nearly 60%.

 Keywords: Discrimination, Race, Auto Lending, Household Finance, Household Debt, Credit Access

 JEL Classification: D14, D18, G20, G28, G50, J15

 Suggested Citation: Suggested Citation